-Documentaries help highlight the value and diversity of the Arts for Australian culture and society.
-As an art form themselves, documentaries show how the Arts allow audiences to engage with different perspectives and experiences, allow for social commentary, self-expression and personal development.
+Documentaries help highlight the value and diversity of The Arts within culture and society.
+As an art form themselves, documentaries show how The Arts allow audiences to engage with different perspectives and experiences, and allow for social commentary, self-expression, and personal development.
+Artists and cultural organisations work closely with communities to address local concerns and promote social change.
+They create platforms for dialogue, challenge perception, raise awareness, and empower individuals and communities to take action.
+Documentaries about these creative expressions elevate and expands the reach and depth of understanding of their messages.